 How to hollow out a tree stump with fire

-- Remove any flammable things surrounding the stump, such as dried leaves, sticks, or other wooden structures.
+- Remove the stump’s flammable things, such as dried leaves, sticks, or other wooden structures.
 This reduces the possibility of a large fire exploding as you work on the stump.
-In an emergency, it’s also a good idea to keep a pail of water nearby.
+In an emergency, keeping a pail of water nearby is also a good idea.
 Finally, you can encircle the stump with chicken wire for added security.

-- In your power drill, use a 2.5 cm spade bit to bore a 30-degree angle hole in the middle of the stump.
+- Use a 2.5 cm spade bit in your power drill to bore a 30-degree angle hole in the middle of the stump.
 Make a hole about 20cm to 25cm deep or deep enough to reach the roots.
 After drilling, clean up any debris in the hole.

 - Drill similar holes throughout the top of the stump, allowing at least 2-5 cm between each one.
 If the stump is above ground, drill holes around the perimeter to allow it to burn more easily.